 Building an acoustic guitar is generally considered to be the most challenging DIY task for a have-a-go luthier.
-If you’ve always wanted to make your own and been intimidated by the process, look no further than the Solo ADK-10 DIY Acoustic Guitar Kit.
+If you’ve always wanted to make your own and have been intimidated by the process, look no further than the Solo ADK-10 DIY Acoustic Guitar Kit.

 We were pleased to see detailed instructions enclosed within the kit for this build.
-They very clearly showed us what we had to do, which was a big plus, as there were no online resources that we could find to help us with this particular kit.
+They very clearly showed us what we had to do, which was a big plus, since there were no online resources that we could find to help us with this particular kit.

 The neck was made from maple and topped with a walnut fretboard.
 The frets were properly finished, with no sprout or burrs that would cause any discomfort.
 The neck slipped into the body without any issues, but we did need to make some truss rod adjustments once it was set.

-This guitar gave some great tones, which surpassed most off the shelf models sitting in the price range.
+This guitar gave some great tones, which surpassed most off-the-shelf models sitting in the price range.
 It had a lovely complex mid range, with sparkly highs and a nice punchy bottom end.
 It had tons of presence, and boy was it loud.

-Verdict: Anybody looking to get started in the world of acoustic guitar lutherie should definitely check out the Solo ADK-10 DIY Acoustic Guitar Kit.
+Verdict: Anyone looking to get started in the world of acoustic guitar lutherie should definitely check out the Solo ADK-10 DIY Acoustic Guitar Kit.
 It wasn’t quite as simple to assemble as even the most advanced electric kits in the group, but it was definitely a rewarding build.

 - Detailed instructions included

 A true classic that you can build at home.